-The main risk to the business is the cost of energy in the UK.
+The main risk to the business continues to be the cost of energy in the UK.
 This includes not only the market price of natural gas but also the cost of carbon emissions under the UK Emissions Trading Scheme.
-During the year, input costs increased significantly but the Company was largely able to pass through the costs to end customers.
-An extended period of very high energy prices in both the UK and wider world economies could test the resilience of markets in which the Company's customers operate and lead to potential demand destruction.
-The Company will maintain its close focus on these matters over the coming year by engaging proactively with customers, suppliers and national decision-making bodies.
+During the year, input costs reduced significantly and this enabled the Company to pass through the savings to end customers.
+Despite the reduction during the year, UK gas prices remain very high and volatile by historic norms and this presents challenges for the soda ash business which do not apply to some competitors.
+Overall market demand has declined and the strong link between market selling prices and the cost of gas has been broken.